bardjourney/pop-ensemble-boilerplate/README.md

 The boilerplate itself is licensed under MIT.

-You keep your own all the pieces generated with the boilerplate in any license you prefer.
+You keep your own pieces generated with the boilerplate in any license you prefer.